yashrajd/bcap/README.md

 Another way of measuring consensus is looking for the absence of press statements, social media announcements, or discourse from stakeholders.
 If certain stakeholder groups are not participating in public discourse, that suggests they are apathetic or unaware (SOM3, SOM4).
 It is also possible in rare cases that the stakeholder is not participating in an attempt to preserve trade secrets.
 Explaining how a consensus change could affect them might reveal the trade secret.
 To allow for consensus to occur, it would be beneficial for stakeholders who are advocating for the consensus change (SOM1, SOM2) or opposing the consensus change (SOM5, SOM6) to reach out to silent stakeholders to gauge their state of mind and try to engage them in the consensus change discourse.

 Consensus requires an absence of sustained opposition, thus it is important to evaluate whether stakeholders have had adequate opportunities to express their concerns or objections.
 Stakeholders typically look for public discussions, developer meetings, social media announcements, press statements, and forums (such as GitHub or mailing lists) to assess if any strong opposition has been raised.
 A sufficient notice period for feedback is crucial to ensure that all stakeholders, especially those who may be slower to react, have the opportunity to voice concerns.
-This notice period should encompass not only the technical aspects but also the social, economic, and practical implications of any proposed change.
+This notice period should encompass not only the technical aspects, but also the social, economic, and practical implications of any proposed change.
 If no significant, sustained opposition has emerged during this period, it may indicate either broad agreement or a lack of engagement, both of which need to be interpreted cautiously.
 We have included some resources on areas to look at the end of this paper under Recommendations.

 Measuring consensus in bitcoin requires combining quantitative metrics and qualitative analysis across the stakeholder groups.
 Each metric comes with its own set of limitations and potential biases.
 The benefit of not having a single metric of consensus is that it is harder to game or optimize for.
 The cost of not having a single metric of consensus is that consensus of the network requires a longer time period for each stakeholder to have an opportunity to signal their preferences.